Trump hush money trial judge partially lifts gag order ahead of debate with Biden

 Merchan put the initial gag order in place a few weeks ahead of the trial’s start, citing Trump’s history of “threatening, inflammatory, denigrating” statements.

-During the trial, he was fined $10,000 for repeated violations of the gag order during the trial.
+During the trial, he was fined $10,000 for repeated violations of the gag order.